kurt-krueckeberg/data-structures-cplus/md-notes/tree234.md

      *
      * Insertion Algorithm
      *
-     * The insert algorithm is based on the this description of `B-Trees <https://www.cs.ubc.ca/~liorma/cpsc320/files/B-trees.pdf>`_.
+     * The insert algorithm is based on the this description of [B-Trees](https://www.cs.ubc.ca/~liorma/cpsc320/files/B-trees.pdf).
 New keys are inserted at leaf nodes.
      * If the leaf node is a 4-node, we must first split it by pushing its middle key up a level to make room for the new key.
 To ensure the parent can always accomodate a
      * key, we must first split the parent if it is a 4-node.
 And to ensure the parent's parent can accomodate a new key, we split all 4-nodes as we descend the tree.
      *